cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-As mentioned in {{sec-considerations}}, {{CS01}} provides some indications that if the KEM's `Encap()`/`Decap()` interface (which is used in the Base and PSK modes) is IND-CCA2 secure, HPKE is able to satisfy its desired security properties.
+As mentioned in {{sec-considerations}}, {{CS01}} provides some indications that if the KEM's `Encap()`/`Decap()` interface (which is used in the Base and PSK modes) is IND-CCA2-secure, HPKE is able to satisfy its desired security properties.
 An appropriate definition of IND-CCA2 security for KEMs can be found in {{CS01}} and {{BHK09}}.